Dow ends 10% lower in worst session since 1987

 But the bounce proved short-lived.
 Emergency measures announced by the European Central Bank also did little to reassure investors in Paris and Frankfurt, where bourses lost more than 12 per cent.

-While President Donald Trump and congressional Democrats sparred over details in a stimulus package, investors absorbed a running stream of announcements of major event cancelations and other economic dislocations.
+While President Donald Trump and congressional Democrats sparred over details in a stimulus package, investors absorbed a running stream of announcements of major event cancellations and other economic dislocations.

 Major League Baseball postponed its season by at least two weeks, while New York banned events with more than 500 people as the Broadway League announced theatres would be shut for a month.